Deep learning for classifying dynamical states from time series via recurrence plots: Methodology

 where \( \tau \) is the embedding delay, and \( d \) is the embedding dimension.

 Various techniques are available to estimate appropriate values for the time delay $\tau$ and the embedding dimension $d$, which are essential to reconstruct the trajectory of the system from a single scalar time series.
 In our study, we employ the mutual information method \cite{tan2023embedding} to estimate $\tau$.
 The first local minimum of the mutual information curve is typically selected as the optimal delay, as it marks the point at which successive values of the time series become sufficiently independent for effective phase space reconstruction.
 Although the precise value of the delay may depend on the resolution of the time series, the method remains robust provided that the search is performed over a sufficiently large range to capture the local minimum.
 To determine the embedding dimension $d$, we use the method of False Nearest Neighbors (FNN), following the approach proposed by Kennel et al. \cite{kennel1992embedding}.
-The underlying idea is that if the reconstructed trajectory is folded onto itself in a lower dimensional space, it results in a higher number of false neighbors.
+The underlying idea is that if the reconstructed trajectory is folded onto itself in a lower-dimensional space, it results in a higher number of false neighbors.
 The knee point at which this number levels off to zero indicates a suitable embedding dimension that preserves the system's topology.

-With the appropriate choice of \( \tau \) and \( d \), the original univariate time series is transformed into a sequence of embedded vectors.
+With the appropriate choice of \( \tau \) and \( d \) for each time series sample from the systems, the original univariate time series is transformed into a sequence of embedded vectors.
 These vectors are organized into a matrix \( \mathbf{X} \) as follows:

 where each row represents a delay vector or an embedded vector, and plotting these vectors in the reconstructed phase space reveals the underlying structure of the system, capturing its essential dynamical properties.
 Thus, this matrix effectively reconstructs the phase space trajectory and serves as the basis for subsequent recurrence analysis.